Ademola45455/DATA-PROJECTS/README.md

 ### Project Overview

 This project demonstrates my work on a company database, utilizing SQL for various data operations and analysis.
-The primary objective was to manage and analyze the company's data efficiently, ensuring data integrity, optimizing queries, and providing actionable insights.
+The primary objective was to efficiently manage and analyze the company's data, ensuring data integrity, optimizing queries, and providing actionable insights.

 ### Tools